anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 A> issue #59 and PR comments from tomhrr

-As described above, these characteristics are not exclusive to profile extensions and may be found in extensions defining new queries, JSON, etc...
+As described above, these characteristics are not exclusive to profile extensions and may be found in extensions defining new queries, JSON, and other RDAP extension points (see Section (#summary_of_updates)).
 A> issue #39

 ### Multiple Identifiers in Single Extension